gkjohnson/threejs-sandbox/gtaoPass/README.md

 - Number of samples / "reused" samples
 - Generate normal / use normal in upscale
 - use upscale at all?
-- do we need a depth pyramid?
+- do we need a depth pyramid? (probably not -- causes issues)
+- Blur counts

 # References